 Please advise us of your special dietary needs or allergies, at least 60 days prior to travel.
 If you have a food allergy, please fill out our Food Allergy Form and send it to your travel professional or to us at email@example.com

 No, the train only stops in Whistler, or Kamloops, or Quesnel, or Glenwood Springs for an overnight stay; however, the train slows to a very slow speed at particularly scenic locations.

 Each row of seats onboard the train contains four seats divided by a central aisle.
 Multiple couples and families are typically seated across the aisle from each other in pairs of two seats.
 If you would prefer to be on the same side of the aisle, please let your booking agent or Rocky Mountaineer, Vacation Consultant know at the time of booking.

-At check-in, you will receive a boarding pass with your pre-assigned seat and overnight accommodation for Kamloops, or Whistler and Quesnel.
+At check-in, you will receive a boarding pass with your pre-assigned seat and overnight accommodation for Kamloops, Whistler and Quesnel, or Glenwood Springs.
 If you have special seating requests, such as sitting near a friend who has booked separately, please advise Rocky Mountaineer at least 30 days in advance.
 We are unable to accommodate specific seats, train coach location or first or second meal seating requests.

 No. Each direction will offer its own opportunities for unique views and vistas.
 On many of our routes where the train follows a river, the tracks will cross over a bridge to give all guests the opportunity to be water-side.
 Socialization is a huge part of the Rocky Mountaineer experience and we always encourage our guests to get up from their seats and move about the railcar to meet their fellow guests and to experience the views from various vantage points.
 Don’t forget to spend some time outdoors in the fresh mountain air on the open air vestibule.